-This document provides instructions for the automatic installation of Voyager version 9.1.0 and later using the Voyager Installation Kit (VIK).
-The VIK package facilitates installation to Voyager version 7.2.0 and later.
+This document provides instructions for the automatic installation of Voyager version 9.2.0 and later using the Voyager Installation Kit (VIK).
+The VIK package facilitates installation to Voyager version 8.2.0 and later.
+If Voyager is earlier than version 8.2.0, open an eServices ticket for assistance.